EDI-Systems/M10C01_Cortex/README.md

   - the world is fundamentally diverse rather than unified; diversity is in its roots
   - support existing accelerators and inspire future ones
 - PoW is fundamental, but BFT + Proof-of-sth-else (e.g. PoS) might be used as a retarded replacement
-  - the world fundamentally favors proof-of-work, because hard work is blut und eisen
+  - the world fundamentally favors proof-of-work, because hard work is blut und eisen, because macht geht vor recht
   - nice magic numbers: 1/3, 1/2, 2/3 - they end up in the constitution of many nations for a reason
   - we don't need global consensus, as such consensus does not fundamentally exist in the universe, for sure
 - but we as humans are fond of an instant, ideal, unified, and ubiquitous computing experience